astronomer/docs/astro/cli/astro-context-switch.md

 ## Description

 Switch to a different Astronomer installation.
-You can switch to a given Astronomer installation if you have authenticated to it at least once via `astro login`.
+You can switch to a given Astronomer installation only if you have authenticated to it at least once via `astro login`.
+If you have not authenticated, run `astro login <base-domain>` instead.

 Note that after switching to a different Astronomer installation, you might have to re-authenticate to the installation via `astro login`.